railsadminteam/rails_admin/docs/actions.md

 ### Through authorization

 Authorization is done automatically before any link is displayed, any page accessed, etc.
-Check [[Cancan]] for the list of key used by RailsAdmin default actions.
+Check [[CanCanCan]] for the list of key used by RailsAdmin default actions.

 You can change the authorization key with: